 “The 1965 cover by Jay & the Americans became a #4 hit in the US.
 It was re-released in 1980 in the Netherlands and became a #1 hit there.”

-From the wiki: “‘Shanghai Noodle Factory’ was written by Steve Winwood sometime between his departure from The Spencer Davis Group in the spring of 1967 and his co-founding of the band Traffic, but was first recorded by the group Jay & the Americans (‘Come A Little Bit Closer’, ‘Cara Mia’, ‘This Magic Moment‘) as the B-side to the non-charting single ‘French Provincial’.
-Coincidentally, the original recording was produced by co-writer and Traffic producer Jimmy Miller.
-Traffic would later record its own version of Winwood’s song, but it would not appear on an album until the 1969 release of Last Exit.”
+From the wiki: “‘Shanghai Noodle Factory’, ostensibly about the business of music being in conflict with the needs of a musician, was written by Steve Winwood, Jim Capaldi, Chris Wood, Jimmy Miller, and Larry Fallon sometime between Winwood’s departure from the Spencer Davis Group and his co-founding of the band Traffic in the spring of 1967.
+But, ‘Shanghai Noodle Factory’ would first be recorded by the group Jay & the Americans (‘Come A Little Bit Closer’, ‘Cara Mia’, ‘This Magic Moment‘) and released in October 1967 as the B-side to the non-charting single ‘French Provincial’.

 First recorded by The Drifters (US #16 1960).